Controlling Azure App Service traffic with Azure Traffic Manager

 contoso.trafficmanager.net).
 Both the direct domain name of the app and the Traffic Manager URL are visible on the app's Configure page under the Domain Names section.

 - Your custom domain names work as expected, but in addition to adding them to your apps, you must also configure your DNS map to point to the Traffic Manager URL.
-For information on how to set up a custom domain for an App Service app, see Map an existing custom DNS name to Azure App Service.
+For information on how to set up a custom domain for an App Service app, see Configure a custom domain name in Azure App Service with Traffic Manager integration.

 - You can only add apps that are in standard or premium mode to an Azure Traffic Manager profile.